tkthomas27/tkthomas27.github.io/content/macOS_package_management.md

 * `curl` program to download contents at specified URL
 * `fsSL` this is actually four flags
 	* `-f` fail silently if something goes wrong
-	* `-s` silent mode; not progress or failure message
+	* `-s` silent mode
 	* `-S` display error message if fails in silent mode
 	* `-L` if server says that webpage has moved to a new location, curl will try that location
 * URL: location of installation script

-Terminology (for more details checkout the [formula cookbook](https://github.com/Homebrew/brew/blob/master/docs/Formula-Cookbook.md#homebrew-terminology)
+Terminology (for more details checkout the [formula cookbook](https://github.com/Homebrew/brew/blob/master/docs/Formula-Cookbook.md#homebrew-terminology))

 * **formula** is a package
 * **keg** is the installation prefix